Clark-Minor/Races-and-Synchronization/README.md

 - `make graphs` to graph collected data
 - Analyze outputted graphs (*.png) to understand the performance of multithreaded programs

-##### The usage for the executables lab2_add and lab2_list are as follows:
+#### The usage for the executables lab2_add and lab2_list are as follows:

 ./lab2_add [--threads=#] [--iterations=#] [--yield] [--sync={m,s,c}]

-- add-none ... no yield, no synchronization
-- add-m ... no yield, mutex synchronization
-- add-s ... no yield, spin-lock synchronization
-- add-c ... no yield, compare-and-swap synchronization
-- add-yield-none ... yield, no synchronization
+- iterations=# ... specify the number of iterations (default 1)
+- threads=# ... specify the number of threads (default 1)
+- yield ... yield in critical section of add
-- add-yield-m ... yield, mutex synchronization
+- sync=m ... mutex synchronization
-- add-yield-s ... yield, spin-lock synchronization
+- sync=s ... spin-lock synchronization
-- add-yield-c ... yield, compare-and-swap synchronization
+- sync=c ... compare-and-swap synchronization

 ./lab2_list [--threads=#] [--iterations=#] [--yield={idl}] [--sync={m,s}]

+- iterations=# ... specify the number of iterations (default 1)
+- threads=# ... specify the number of threads (default 1)
 - yield=i ... yield in SortedList_insert
 - yield=d ... yield in SortedList_delete
 - yield=l ... yield in SortedList_lookup and SortedList_length